 “If the present course of the abolitionists is right, then the course of Christ and the apostles were wrong.” – Charles Hodge (1860)4

-The emphasis from pro-slavery defenders was always upon “a literal reading of the Bible” which they said represented the mind and will of God himself.
+The emphasis from pro-slavery defenders was always upon “a literal reading of the Bible,” which they said represented the mind and will of God himself.
 For them, Scripture was the ultimate authority.
-Slave-holding, therefore, was not only justified but also moral because it was recognized as such in Scripture.
-Slavery’s defenders relied on emphasizing Scripture’s authority, while those in opposition to slavery, emphasized the teachings of Jesus.
-Pro-slavery advocates continually contrasted the conservative nature of their position (based on a literal biblical reading), to the liberal interpretation implied by those opposed to slavery.
+Therefore, slave-holding was not only justified but also moral because it was recognized as such in Scripture.
+Slavery’s defenders relied on emphasizing Scripture’s authority, while those in opposition to slavery emphasized the teachings of Jesus.
+Pro-slavery advocates continually contrasted the conservative nature of their position (based on a literal biblical reading) to the liberal interpretation implied by those opposed to slavery.

 When Jesus is asked, “who is my neighbor?”
-(Luke 10:29) he replies with a parable commonly known as “The Good Samaritan.”
-The Jews regarded the Samaritans as the worst of the human race (John 8:48) and had no dealings with them (John 4:9).
+(Luke 10:29), he replies with a parable commonly known as “The Good Samaritan.”
+The Jews regarded the Samaritans as the worst of the human race (John 8:48) and strived to have no dealings with them (John 4:9).
 So for Jesus to name a Samaritan as one that should be considered a neighbor was a game-changer.
 This, of course, lines up with Christ’s command to love your enemies.
 Jesus was essentially saying, “your neighbor is everyone.”

 Christians today have come to understand that slavery is evil and sinful because it violates the greatest commandment according to Jesus: love everyone.
 The ethics and politics of Jesus oppose the mistreatment of anyone.
 That means slavery is completely off the table for Christians.
 The work of the Holy Spirit in the world has advanced the Kingdom of God to the degree that mankind, as a whole, no longer views slavery as moral.
 But we still have a ways to go.